 3. Improve Your Digestion

 People often forget that the teeth are part of the digestive system!
 In fact, your teeth play an essential role in digestion.
 When food is chewed thoroughly, it is easier for the rest of your digestive system to handle.
 Crooked teeth chew less efficiently, leaving more work for your stomach and increasing the likelihood of digestive problems.
-With straighter teeth, you can chew your food properly, resulting in less stress on your organs.
+You may even find that you need some help from supplements to help your digestion out, and read resources like these Bio X4 reviews to learn about some of the options out there.
+However, with straighter teeth, you can chew your food properly, resulting in less stress on your organs.

 4. Protect Your Teeth

 Accidents happen, and although no one likes to think about it, being struck in the mouth can be disastrous for your teeth.
 However, the risk of tooth damage is lower when your teeth are straight.
 Crooked and overcrowded teeth are more at risk of being chipped, damaged or knocked out if you are involved in an accident.
 If you play sports, you probably wear a mouth guard to protect your teeth; however, mouth guards are most effective on straight teeth.
 Straighter teeth are safer teeth.

 Crooked or crowded teeth can affect the health of your entire jaw.
 When your teeth are misaligned, your jaw joints and muscles are under increased strain.
 The alignment of your jaw can be affected as well, leading to a painful temporomandibular joint disorder.
 If you’re experiencing pain or discomfort in your jaw, it may be time to talk to an orthodontist.
 You may be surprised to find how straighter teeth improve your overall oral health.